DaveCTurner/davecturner.github.io/_posts/2016-01-31-bisection-in-dcvss.markdown

 ![fast-forwarded]({{ "/assets/2016-01-31/fast-forward.png" | relative_url }})

-When looking back through history, it's useful to be able to distinguish the finished ones from the WIP.
-The best way to do this is to perform a trivial merge at the end of each feature, rather than simply to fast-forward to the tip of the feature branch:
+When looking back through history, it's useful to be able to distinguish the finished commits from the WIP.
+My preferred way to do this is to perform a trivial merge at the end of each feature, rather than simply to fast-forward to the tip of the feature branch: